fastoch/K8s-Prerequisites/README.md

 ---

-`CMD ['npm', 'start']` is a Dockerfile instruction used to specify the default command that should be executed when a container is run from the image.
+`CMD ['npm', 'start']` is a Dockerfile instruction used to specify the default command that should be executed when a container is run from an image.

 When this command is executed, it typically runs a predefined **script** specified in the "start" property of a package's "scripts" object in the **package.json** file.
-If no "start" script is defined, npm will default to running "node server.js".

 Using `CMD ['npm', 'start']` in a Dockerfile is a common practice for Node.js applications, as it provides a standardized way to start the application regardless of its specific entry point.

 ---